 Fan noise is normal for even our laptops, but it shouldn’t continue after you’ve shut down the system.

-If your Chevrolet Colorado cooling fan is running several minutes after you turn off the engine, you should check the ECU, the coolant level, the fan relay, and the temperature sensors.
+If your Chevrolet Colorado fan won’t turn off even after running several minutes after you shut down the engine, you should check the ECU, the coolant level, the fan relay, and the temperature sensors.

 Additionally, if everything else is fine, check the A/C high-pressure switch and lastly, the thermostat.